freohr/yet-another-glog-hack/twenty-system-questions.md

 15. How are traps located?
 Description, dice rolling, or some combination?
     * Describing if and how you search works, even when not, traps only trigger at 2-in-6.
 Disarming traps requires description and rolls.
 16. Are retainers encouraged and how does morale work?
-    * Henchpeople are strongly recommended, as they can take over dead/retired PCs.
+    * Henchfolks are strongly recommended, as they can take over dead/retired PCs.
 Hirelings are also recommended, as they can carry stuff, bring additional arms to fight, offer expertise, etc.
 17. How do I identify magic items?
     * Magic Users can perceive an item as magic at first glance, full identification requires downtime, experimentation always work (few items are cursed, and those are usually sufficiently described)
 18. Can I buy magic items?
 Oh, come on: how about just potions?